-Swoop has announced the appointment of Tomas Diaz as the new Head of Moose Mobile, marking a significant leadership shift for the telecommunications provider.
-Diaz brings extensive experience from his previous role as Consumer and SMB General Manager at Symbio and joins Swoop nearly two years after its acquisition of Moose Mobile in November 2022.
+Swoop has appointed Tomas Diaz as the new Head of Moose Mobile in a key leadership change for the telecom provider.
+Diaz, formerly the Consumer and SMB General Manager at Symbio, joins nearly two years after Swoop’s acquisition of Moose Mobile in November 2022.
+This move is designed to accelerate growth and strengthen Swoop’s position as a competitive force in the Australian market.

-Swoop’s CEO, Alex West, expressed excitement about Diaz’s new role, emphasizing his broad experience in telecommunications.
+Swoop’s CEO, Alex West, expressed strong confidence in the new appointment.
 “Tomas’s impressive career and wealth of experience will be a tremendous asset,” West said.
-He highlighted Diaz’s proven ability to drive growth, increase profitability, and improve customer experience.
+He noted Diaz’s track record of driving growth and improving customer experiences.

 - Extensive experience in data analysis and product management.

-- Proven leadership in M&A activity and building high-performing teams.
+- Proven leadership in mergers and acquisitions (M&A) and building effective teams.

-- A strong focus on customer experience and strategic planning.
+- A strong commitment to improving customer experience through strategic planning.

 Revenue | AUD $88.9 million |